London School of Mosaic

 • implementing a networking and IT infrastructure for the business, including communication channels (website, social media and newsletter) to our growing audiences

-I have launched the first higher education course in Mosaic Studies in the UK, which can be considered a lost art form with unique qualities for work with communities, decorating surfaces and urban regeneration.
+As Head of Education I have launched the first higher education course in Mosaic Studies in the UK, which can be considered a lost art form with unique qualities for work with communities, decorating surfaces and urban regeneration.
 The course has achieved the following:

 • The school’s educational offer has been recognised by the prestigious Leverhulme Trust which has given out 12 scholarships for our diploma for students from diverse backgrounds who find it difficult to access higher education otherwise